Smart-Display-Series/SmartDisplay5/source/object dictionary.rst

 Introduction
 -------------
 ..

-  SamrtDisplay5 Interface is Canbus.
+  **SamrtDisplay5** Interface is Canbus.
-  All graphic is updated by CANBUS-Interface.
+  All graphic access control by CANopen.

 Object Index